swmcode/SaUDevOps/aws/cf/DEPLOY.md

 These two permissions will allow AWS CodePipeline to monitor the Github repo for changes, and react to updates by redeploying the application.

-## 4. Create Secret for Environment Var JSON Object (String)
+## 4. Create Secret for JSON Object (String) containing Environment Variables

 These instructions are for the fullstack deployment using template [sau2-fullstack-cd-aws-cf.yml](https://github.com/swmcode/SaUDevOps/blob/master/aws/cf/templates/sau2-fullstack-cd-aws-cf.yml) this template takes a parameter `EnvSecretArn` which is the ARN for a AWS Secret Manager Key whose value is a JSON object String containing key:Value pairs for all required and optional environment vars, including sensitive data.

 Further documentation about SaU2Server Environment Variables can be found in [SaU2Server repo README.md](https://github.com/swmcode/SaUServer/blob/develop/README.md)

-Got to [AWS Secrets Manager](https://us-east-1.console.aws.amazon.com/secretsmanager/home?region=us-east-1#/listSecrets) for selected/desired region.
+Go to [AWS Secrets Manager](https://us-east-1.console.aws.amazon.com/secretsmanager/home?region=us-east-1#/listSecrets) for selected/desired region.
 Click "Store a new secret"

 Select "Other type of secrets" for secret type and under plaintext view enter/paste environment var JSON object string